 The percentages outlined in the Project Plan are the maximum amounts that a plan can earn per Targeted Intervention.
-DHCS cannot direct MCPs on how to spend incentive dollars and will not require an accounting of how the funds were spent.
+DHCS cannot direct MCPs on how to spend incentive dollars.

 7. Is there a minimum or maximum funding amount that MCPs must spend during the project period?